 - A student who has been classified as an in-state resident by another NSHE institution and has maintained Nevada residency since that time.

 Helpful Hint: It is a Nevada state law that new Nevada residents must obtain their driver’s license and vehicle registration within 30 days of moving to the state.
-Failure to do so not only jeopardizes your ability to establish in-state status at GBC, but it can result in a costly ticket.
+Failure to do so not complicates your ability to establish in-state status at GBC, but it can result in a costly ticket.

 *Viewing forms requires installation of the Adobe Reader, available free at the Adobe website.